johnfredcee/pyglsl/README.md

-Much of this was originally derived from [Tristam MacDonald's code]{http://swiftcoder.wordpress.com/2008/12/19/simple-glsl-wrapper-for-pyglet/} but is rapidly becoming a very disorganised test bed for glsl and procedural geometry generation ideas.
+ This is a very disorganised test bed for glsl and procedural geometry generation ideas.

-For now it's only useful if you want to look at a Jupyter notebook that explores how to work with the fbx SDK.
+For now it's only useful if you want to look at code that explores how to work with the fbx SDK.

 This repository has had a bad case of bitrot, mainly because Autodesk has spend a long time coming up with a solution for using fbx with a modern Python.

 At last it has been done and I have updated the ExploreFbx notebook.
 The other fbx related scripts still need updating.

-The main renderer now runs (but does not yet draw anything with Pyglet 3)
+The main renderer now runs (but does not yet draw anything with Pyglet and Python 3)

 This uses a compatibility profile, because some old calls were hard-coded into Pyglet.